-- Content is accelerated and/or more complex than the corresponding "regular" class. - Course emphasizes critical thinking and application. - Course includes experiential instruction (hands-on learning opportunities such as labs, field trips, competitions, projects, and/or guest speakers). - Class is interdisciplinary (especially important: written and oral communication skills). - Assessments require the student to use enhanced thought processes.
+- Content is accelerated and/or more complex than the corresponding "regular" class. - The course emphasizes critical thinking and application. - The course includes experiential instruction (hands-on learning opportunities such as labs, field trips, competitions, projects, and/or guest speakers). - The class is interdisciplinary (especially important: written and oral communication skills). - Assessments require the student to use enhanced thought processes.

-15.7 Dual Enrollment
+16.7 Dual Enrollment

-LCA has an agreement with University of Alabama in Huntsville (UAH), Calhoun Community College, University of Alabama Early College, and Bryan College whereby a student in 10-12th grade may enroll in a college course and gain high school and college credit for the course.
-Other colleges may be considered also.
+LCA has an agreement with many colleges whereby a student in good standing in grades 10-12 may enroll in a college course and receive both high school and college credit for the course.